There are three ice walks in Alberta - and they all provide unforgettable experiences. Enjoy…

-If you drive the Icefields Parkway you pass the Parker Ridge trail.
-This coming summer you’re finally going to stop.
-Why?
-Because it’s an easy to moderate and truly gorgeous two to three hour family friendly hike.
+If you drive the Icefields Parkway you pass the turnoff for the Parker Ridge trail.
+It’s an easy to moderate, truly gorgeous two to three hour family-friendly hike.
 People who want more can climb the ridge crest.
 And when you’re finished you’re just 10 minutes away from the Columbia Icefield.

 What the Parker Ridge trail delivers